joehawkens/data-structures-tutorial/1-Queue.md

 # Queues

 ### Queues can be thought of as a line of customers at a grocery store.
 Where the customers represent the data being structured.
 Each customer is served when they reach the checkout counter (the front).
-When data is added to this structure, it is added in the back of the line, exactly the same way as the line:
+When something is added, it starts in the back.

 ![A Queue compared to a line](https://github.com/joehawkens/data-structures-final/blob/main/Assets/QueueDiagram.PNG?raw=true)